 View from Stoneygate across the Green Belt.
-Middle Herrington GB Area can be seen in the middle distance d) Preserving the setting and separate characters of historic towns and settlements?
+Middle Herrington GB Area can be seen in the middle distance

 Fields MD3 and MD4 contain Neolithic remains and earthworks, of important relevance to Hastings Hill.

 Ridge and furrow marks can still be seen in fields MD6 and MD8, the latter forming parkland attached to the now demolished Herrington Hall, formerly located towards the northern edge of field MD7.
 These fields therefore have an historic link to the setting and character of East Herrington.